caltechads/nginx-ldap-auth-service/doc/source/configuration.rst

 .. envvar:: LDAP_BINDDN

     **Required**.
-The DN to use to bind to the LDAP server for doing our user and authorization searches.
+The DN of a privileged user in your LDAP/AD server that can be used to to bind to the LDAP server for doing our user and authorization searches.

 .. envvar:: LDAP_PASSWORD